yellowone11/DSP-_101061250_hw0/results/index.md

 ## Overview
 The project is related to
-> use some algorithm to filp or rotate the image;
+> Use some algorithm to filp or rotate the image;

 ## Implementation
 1. image filpping